Lingkana Palace

 Lingkana Palace is the residence of King Jigme Khesar Namgyel Wangchuck of Bhutan.
-The palace grounds are adjacent to the Tashichhodzong in the capital city of Thimphu.
+The palace grounds are adjacent to the Tashichho Dzong in the capital city of Thimphu.

 It was here that the Queen consort Jetsun Pema gave birth to a son on 5 February 2016, Jigme Namgyel Wangchuck.
 On 19 March 2020, Queen Jetsun Pema gave birth to her second son, Jigme Ugyen Wangchuck, also in this palace.
+On 9 September 2023, the King announced that the Queen had delivered their third child and only daughter at this palace, Sonam Yangden Wangchuck.